-We begin the day by watching the tops of the peaks ringing the Rae Lakes turn from grey to pink to red as they greet the sunrise.
+We begin the day by watching the tops of the peaks turn from grey to pink to red as they greet the sunrise.
 Our objective today is to cross over the highest point of our route, Glen Pass, at 11,926 ft. above sea level!
 Along the way, we take a spur trail to Bullfrog Lake.
-This postcard-perfect lake is closed to camping to allow for restoration and we reap the scenic benefits of this pristine backcountry gem.
+This postcard-perfect lake is closed to camping to allow for restoration, and we reap the scenic benefits of this pristine backcountry gem.
 When we reach the lofty perch of Glen Pass, we look down on blue snow-fed lakes and miles of craggy peaks all around us.
 After absorbing the views, it’s almost all downhill along the famous John Muir and Pacific Crest Trails.
 After setting up camp at Middle Rae Lakes, we have time to explore the beauty of the Rae Lakes Basin and experience a lakeside sunset that will remain etched in our memories forever.
 All meals included.

-Backpacking: 10 miles, Elevation gain/loss: +1,800'/-4,000'.
+Backpacking: 7-9 miles, Elevation gain/loss: +4,000'/-1,800'.

 Important note: Should there still be snow at the higher elevations, we may begin today with an alpine start (as early as 3am) to take advantage of hiking before the sun hits the snow.
 Although waking at such an early hour can be challenging, it will quickly become apparent that sunrise on the trail is a more than ample reward!
 Our guides will keep you fully informed of each day’s schedule once your trip begins.